erwolfe/Stock-Analysis-Tool/README.md

 # Financial Analysis Tool

-A simple tool to compare financial fundamentals and important ratios of US stocks
+A tool to compare financial fundamentals and important ratios of US stocks